OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/guide_create2.md

 In this guide, we will create an upgradable `Wallet` contract with a `transfer` method, then we will reserve an address using CREATE2 without actually deploying `Wallet` contract and send some `ethers` to this address.
 At last, we will actually deploy our `Wallet` contract and execute `transfer` method to transfer contract funds to another account.

-## Account creation using CREATE opcode
+## Contract creation using CREATE opcode

 CREATE opcode calculates new addresses as a function of the sender’s address and a nonce.